rambaut/binlorry/README.md

+# BinLorry

-BinLorry is a tool for binning sequencing reads into folders or files by attributes encoded in their headers or by size.
+BinLorry is a flexible tool for binning and filtering sequencing reads into distinct files.
+Reads can be binned and filtered by any attributes encoded in their headers, documented in a CSV file or by length.

-### Installing
+## Installing

 Clone the repository:
 ```
 git clone https://github.com/rambaut/binlorry.git